How Often Do Nonprofit Board Members Need to Question Strategic Norms?

 Board Culture: Many boards have a tendency to be a rubber stamp for management.
 This can be a significant danger with nonprofit boards whose culture encourages directors to “go along to get along.”
 Directors, as volunteers, often view the political and friendship costs of rigorous debate as being too high.
 Others surmise that management has more information in the field and are uncomfortable in challenging its expertise.
 This malaise in the nonprofit sector can have disastrous results, evidenced in the frequent reports of fraud due to board laxity.
 Occasionally, a board may even refuse to fire the perpetrator and the state attorney general must intervene.

-Alternative Data Measurement Systems: Nonprofits often fail to develop impact data that one could deem reliable.
-In our view, too many nonprofits fail to appreciate the benefits of rigorous performance basis measurement.
-This failure is caused by the substantial cost of developing some qualitative impact counts, e.g. impact of advocacy efforts.
+Alternative Data Measurement Systems: Stanford University, in researching over 800 nonprofits reports that 75% “…do not have impact data that one could deem reliable.
+In our view, too many nonprofits fail to appreciate the benefits of rigorous performance basis measurement. (http://bit.ly/1ezEq) In my opinion, this failure is caused by the substantial cost of developing some qualitative impact counts.
 Nonprofits, however, can glean whatever value they can through imperfect metrics, gathering information and data that may be anecdotal, subjective, interpretive, qualitative or developed through small size samples.
 Over time, imperfect metrics can be continually improved and become useful in tracking progress and driving change. (http://bit.ly/OvF4ri)

-Challenging the Nonprofit’s cultural DNA is daunting.
+Challenging the Nonprofit’s cultural DNA is as daunting as proposing to lower the confederate flag in South Carolina!
 Ties to traditional modes of governance are hard to sever.
-But with sensitivity and persistence, a board member can help move the organization forward, if at least several other directors also understand the need to question strategic norms.
+But with sensitivity and persistence, a pro-active director can help move the organization forward, if at least several other directors understand the need to question strategic norms.